 To limit demands on researcher time, proposals will initially be screened to ensure they meet guidelines for the program: originality of the proposed research area, interdisciplinary collaboration, and potential for obtaining external funding.
 Then, successful proposals will be selected by lottery.

-Decisions will be announce about four weeks after the application deadline.
-The grant period will be from May 1, 2020 to August 31, 2023, and the students must begin no later than September 2022.
-A one-page report detailing the outcomes of the project will be required by October 31, 2021.
-Participants may be asked to present at a symposium in 2021 or 2022.
+Decisions will be announced about four weeks after the application deadline.
+The grant period will be from June 1, 2022 to August 31, 2023, and the students must begin no later than September 2022.
+A one-page report detailing the outcomes of the project will be required by October 31, 2023.
+Participants will be asked to present at a symposium in 2023 or 2024.